akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 When you use Django, you have to tell it which settings you’re using.
 Do this by using an environment variable, `DJANGO_SETTINGS_MODULE`.

-The value of `DJANGO_SETTINGS_MODULE` should be in Python path syntax, e.g. `mysite.settings`.
+The value of `DJANGO_SETTINGS_MODULE` should be in Python path syntax, e.g. `mypollingwebapp .settings`.
 Note that the settings module should be on the Python import search path.

 ### Creating the Polls app